MR

 • The child is not receiving any other provincial or federal benefit for low-income families, and

-• The individual applying for the Transition Child Benefit is responsible for taking care of the child.
+• The individual applying for the Transition Child Benefit is responsible for caring for the child.

 Each child is eligible for $230 per month under the Transition Child Benefit program.